FlashHit/BetterIngameAdmin/README.md

 # BetterIngameAdmin
 Provides addition functions for players and admins.<br>

-Note: You need <a href="https://github.com/FlashHit/VU-Mods/tree/master/gameAdmin">gameAdmin</a> mod for this to work.
+Note: You need the <a href="https://github.com/FlashHit/VU-Mods/tree/master/gameAdmin">gameAdmin</a> mod for this to work.

 <img src="https://image.prntscr.com/image/IMuVN3ZdR-CGGUsgLp1asA.jpeg"/>